pwall567/json-kotlin-gradle/README.md

 Functions that work in one version are frequently marked as deprecated in the next, and removed entirely in the version following that.

-For example, the configuration that specifies the input source directory to the Kotlin compiler (the code generation output) uses a function that is deprecated in Gradle 7.1, with little indication as to what alternative should be used in its place.

-I use Maven most of my own work, and while that system is far from perfect, it remains stable and functional and doesn't require an intimate knowledge of the inner workings of the build toll to achieve satisfactory results.
+I use Maven for most of my own work, and while that system is far from perfect, it remains stable and functional and doesn't require an intimate knowledge of the inner workings of the build tool to achieve satisfactory results.

 (For Maven users, there is a Maven equivalent to this plugin &ndash;
 [`json-kotlin-maven`](https://github.com/pwall567/json-kotlin-maven).)

 Peter Wall

-2021-12-12
+2021-12-13